3 Best Korean Souvenir Ideas for 2026: A Local's Guide

 • Authentic Crafts: Insadong or the National Museum of Korea Gift Shop.

-• Authentic Food: Bomnaln (online/offline) or upscale department store food courts (Hyundai/Shinsegae).
+• Authentic Food: Bomnal& (online/offline) or upscale department store food courts (Hyundai/Shinsegae).

 • Trendy Items: Seongsu-dong or Hongdae.